 - You’re left with a lowered range of motion.

-And all of this contribute to a sense of feeling weak and low in confidence.
+All of this contributes to a sense of feeling weak and low in confidence.
 (It’s also bad for your health but that’s not as relevant.)

 Compare this to when you’re standing up: